De La Salle University: Academics

 De La Salle University offers over a hundred undergraduate and graduate degree programs through its seven colleges and one school.
 It also offers a degree in mechatronics and robotics, one of the first to offer such in the Philippines.
-Presently, DLSU has 36 academic departments and 11 research centers.
+As of 2022, DLSU operates 15 research centers and institutes.

-DLSU received 23,495 undergraduate freshman applications in 2010 and 3,428 of them were admitted.
+DLSU received 23,495 undergraduate freshman applications in 2010, and 3,428 of them were admitted.
 In the same year, it had 11,413 undergraduate and 3,366 graduate students, making a total of 14,779, with 704 of these being non-Filipino.
 Fifty-three percent of the undergraduate students were male while 59 of the graduate students were female.
 Eighty-five percent of its students come from Metro Manila while almost all reside near the university.
 In 2011, it had an average of 990 faculty members for the academic year.
-Sixty-nine percent of them held doctorate degrees while 28 had master's degrees.
-As of February 2019, the university had 1,285 faculty members.
-It also received 20,772 undergraduate freshman applications in 2018 and 3,528 were enrolled.
-DLSU also had 11,527 undergraduate and 5,177 graduate students for a total student population of 16,704.
+Sixty-nine percent of them held doctorate degrees, while 28 had master's degrees.
+As of Academic Year 2021–22, the university had 1,500 faculty members.
+It also received 19,488 undergraduate freshman applications and 7,397 were enrolled.
+DLSU also had 18,821 undergraduate and 4,289 graduate students for a total student population of 23,110.

 The College of Liberal Arts and the College of Business, both established in 1918 and 1920 respectively, are the oldest degree-granting units of the university.
 The College of Liberal Arts was originally established as the College of Arts and Sciences.
 In 1982, the departments of Biology, Chemistry, Mathematics, and Physics separated from the Liberal Arts department to formally establish the College of Science as a distinct unit in the university.
 The College of Business was originally known as the College of Commerce, and later reorganized as the College of Business and Economics until 2010.
 In 2011, the College of Business was inaugurated as the present-day Ramon V. del Rosario College of Business.

 The Br.
 Andrew Gonzalez College of Education dates back to 1936 when De La Salle College was authorized to confer the degree of Master of Science in education.
 It was in 1959 when the college started to offer undergraduate degrees in education.
 The Gokongwei College of Engineering was established in 1947 after World War II, and the College of Computer Studies was created in 1981, the same year the university shifted to a trimestral academic calendar.

 The College of Law and the School of Economics, both established in 2010, are the newest units of the university.
 The College of Law was established by Founding Dean Chel Diokno.
 It offers a Juris Doctor degree program with focus on environmental and human rights law.
 On February 26, 2022, it was renamed as the Tañada-Diokno College of Law.
 The School of Economics is the product of the reorganization of the now-defunct College of Business and Economics to create two separate entities in the university.
 The School of Economics formally separated from the College of Business in 2010.